Taiwan university sues Apple over speech recognition patents

 An Apple representative in Asia could not immediately be reached for comment.

-Chen said the university was also examining whether smartphone voice recognition systems used by Google Inc and Microsoft Corp have infringed its patents.
+Chen said the university was also examining whether smartphone voice recognition systems used by Google Inc (GOOG.O) and Microsoft Corp (MSFT.O) have infringed its patents.

 Two small Chinese companies have filed suits against Apple in China, with Jiangsu Xuebao charging trademark violations for the use of Snow Leopard as the name of its computer operating system and Zhi Zhen Internet Technology targeting the voice assistant functions used in Siri, Chinese media reports said in early July.